gudatr/uws-router/README.md

 #### Routing

-You main app file will probably only include your routes, which will link to the functions defined on your controllers.
+The router setup will link to the functions defined on your controllers.
-The strucure of your router definition could be something like this:
+Its structure could be something like this:

 ```javascript
     let router = new Router(false, {